samyakpiya/pet-center/README.md

 ## Built With Next.js

 Pet Center leverages the power of Next.js, a leading React framework, to ensure a fast, scalable, and reliable web application experience.
 Our choice of Next.js underlines our commitment to using cutting-edge technology to benefit our users.

+### Cutting Edge

+- useFormStatus() for easy loading state with server actions (in forms)
+- useTransition() for Server Actions (Loading State): To get a loading state with server actions outside forms, use useTransition()
+- useOptimistic() for Optimistic UI
+- flushSync() to force updates synchronously.
+The normal behavior is that React batches state updates together.